SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### bottom type

 A bottom type is the subtype of every other type.
-A bottom type can take no value.
+A variable with bottom type can take no value. (there is no value that can be assigned to a variable with the bottom type.)
+A thing with bottom type can be assigned to anything at all.

 A bottom type is used to indicate noncomputability.

 no bottom type|most languages